Dorset Police: PEEL inspection

+In its latest PEEL inspections, Dorset Police were rated as follows (ungraded means that it wasn't given a score, not that it was necessarily un-markable):

+In December 2014, Dorset Police was criticised during a review by Her Majesty's Inspectorate of Constabulary (HMIC) for the way they investigated offences, with a backlog of cases in the Safeguarding Referral Unit.
+The report from that year found that whilst crime had continued to fall at a greater rate in Dorset than England and Wales, levels of victim satisfaction were slightly below average for some crimes.

+In November 2022, a report by His Majesty's Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) was published about Dorset Police and seven other forces into their standards of vetting.
+It uncovered that due to poor vetting standards there could be 'hundreds, if not thousands, of corrupt police officers serving in England and Wales'.

 Alliances and merger proposals

 In 2006 the Home Office announced plans to reduce the number of police forces in the UK from 42 to 24.
 This would have seen Dorset Police merge with Gloucestershire Constabulary, Devon and Cornwall Police, Avon and Somerset Constabulary and Wiltshire Police.
 The plans were publicly criticised by all the involved forces, stating that it would lead to poor quality service and a reduction in local policing.
 The merger plans were abandoned in August 2006 by the then Home Secretary, John Reid.

 Devon and Cornwall Police and Dorset Police announced in December 2013 that their Chief Constables and PCCs were exploring opportunities for greater collaboration; to save costs without reducing service, and share assets, resources, expertise and best practice.
 Her Majesty's Inspectorate of Constabulary (HMIC) defines a strategic alliance as: "An agreement between two or more forces to pursue a set of agreed objectives, while retaining separate identities."
 A strategic alliance was agreed to in March 2015, covering over 30 administrative and operational business areas (almost 40% of the total activity of the two forces).
 These business areas include admin services, finance, human resources, fleet services and ICT, together with some specialist policing teams.
 The first joint teams became operational in April 2016.
 In each business area, there is a single team and management structure made up from people from both organisations, to work on behalf of both forces.
 Any costs and savings are shared in proportion to the size of each force.
 So far the strategic alliance project is on track to achieve the initial target of £12 million of combined annual savings by 2018.

 In September 2017, it was announced that Dorset Police and Devon and Cornwall Police were looking at merging to form a single force.
-This was cancelled in October 2018 when the PCC for Devon and Cornwall was unwilling to submit the merger plans to the home officer for consideration.
+This was cancelled in October 2018 when the PCC for Devon and Cornwall was unwilling to submit the merger plans to the Home Office for consideration.